cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

    sudo chown ${USER}:${USER} tasmota32/
    ```

 3. Download the `tasmota32-webcam.bin` binary and the needed ESP32 Tasmota binaries from the official Github repo via `wget`.  (*The following was updated on August 12th, 2021.*) The binaries are now available in a different repository than [before](https://github.com/arendst/Tasmota), namely [arendst/Tasmota-firmware](https://github.com/arendst/Tasmota-firmware), and currently, the new repository has a single branch (`main`).
 There are two versions of the `tasmota32-wecam.bin`, one from the `release` and another from the `development` portions of the Tasmota32 project.
-My advice is to try the release first, then development if you have any issues.
+My advice is to try the stable release first, then development if you have any issues, unless there is a note in [Changelog](#changelog) that says otherwise (e.g., the `Feb 11th, 2022` note).

    To download the **stable release** binaries, use the following command: